OldePSN00b/VeeamSearchFileShareBackups/README.md

 This script searches through Veeam File Share backups.
 The GUI is woefully inelegant for searching for one missing file or folder without having to search each individual backup point.
-This requires the Veeam PowerShell module.
+This was written over time by ChatGPT and requires the Veeam PowerShell module.